Oud wood, the ultimate perfume?

 oud wood is a rare and mysterious ingredient with warm and woody scents

-It is considered to be the new patchouli.
-Black gold of perfumers, oud wood has found its place among noses initiated to its woody and smoky scent.
-If its origin goes back to the mists of time, the trend of integrating oud in compositions is rather recent.
-But who is really behind this rare and mysterious ingredient?
+Has oud wood become a must-have perfume ingredient?
+As black gold of perfumers, oud has found its place among noses initiated to its distinctive woody, smoky scent.
+Although its origins date back to the dawn of time, the popularity of using oud in fragrances is more recent.
+But what facets lie behind this rare and mysterious ingredient?

 A rare essence